thorsten/phpMyFAQ/documentation/documentation.md

 **3.d.
 Modifying templates for phpMyFAQ 2.8.x**

 Your current 2.5.x, 2.6.x and 2.7.x templates are **barely** compatible with phpMyFAQ 2.8 because we changed the complete CSS framework to Twitter Bootstrap.
-We also using now a lot of Ajax in the frontend.
+We're also using a lot of Ajax in the frontend now.

 We recommend you'll take a look at the main [Twitter Bootstrap documentation][81].
-Please don't forget that the style sheets are written with [ LESS][82].
+Please don't forget that the style sheets are written with [LESS][82].

-Note: We changed the character set for all languages and templates to UTF-8.
+Note: The character set for all languages and templates is UTF-8.
 If you notice problems with e.g. German umlauts you have to convert your templates to UTF-8 encoding.
 Please use UNIX file endings \n instead of Windows file endings with \r\n.

 [back to top][64]